janeczku/calibre-web/readme.md

 The configuration can be changed as admin in the admin panel under "Configuration"

 Server Port:
-Changes the port calibre-web is listening, changes take effect after pressing submit button
+Changes the port Calibre-Web is listening, changes take effect after pressing submit button

 Enable public registration:
 Tick to enable public user registration.